Phabbits/EricsMineModMadness/wiki/docs/details.md

 The selected mods enhance trading, combat, and the general sense of adventure.

-Trading is made necessary because players cannot harvest everything they need to do skill limitations.
+Trading is made necessary because players cannot harvest everything they need due to skill limitations.
 Users can place down shops which allow other players to trade with them even when they are not there.

 Combat has new moves you can do, new weapons, an added backslot to your character, and you now keep all of your weapons and armor when you die.